The Divergence Borel-Cantelli Lemma revisited: Introduction

 \begin{lemmaCBC} Let $(\Omega,\cA,\mu)$ be a probability space and let $\{E_i\}_{i \in \N} $ be a sequence of subsets (events) in $\cA$.
 Suppose that $ \sum_{i=1}^{\infty} \mu(E_i) < \infty$.
 Then,

 \end{lemmaCBC}

-This powerful lemma, which is also known as the \emph{first Borel-Cantelli Lemma}, has applications in numerous disciplines.
+This powerful lemma, which is also known as the \emph{first Borel--Cantelli Lemma}, has applications in numerous disciplines.
 In particular, within the context of number theory it is very much at the heart of Borel's proof that almost all numbers are normal \cite{borel}.

 In view of Lemma CBC, it is natural to ask whether or not there is a sufficient condition that enables us to deduce that the measure of $E_{\infty}$ is positive or possibly even full; that is to say that